oqolarte/oblong/content/project/site.md

 Your mileage may vary.
 My process involves a lot of trial and error to get this site looking the way it is now, simple as it is.

+Honestly, though, Hugo may be too complex of a generator for a simple website such as this one.
+But we'll see.
+It's something I'm already familiar with.

 ### Disabling Internal Templates

 Hugo ships with internal templates that I have disabled because they either violate privacy, will add unnecessary bloat to the site, or both.
 They are: